TalariaSoftware/ncmanager-help/board/create-agenda.md

 a title for easy reference,
 and a brief description
 of the item.

 The description should be
 as long as necessary
 for the public to know
 what is going
-to be discussed
+to be discussed.

-and as short
-as possible.
+The description should also be as short as possible.

-Long descriptions are not
+Long descriptions
-widely read
-and can actually
+actually hide
-obscure the information
-in the description.
+key information.
 The Brown Act states that
 a "brief general description
 of an item